Post-COVID Campus Recruiting Trends You Need to Know

 PwC’s 2021 US Remote Work Survey

 Another side-effect of the WFH model is that candidates expect employers to provide a more compelling employee experience alongside the standard monetary compensation and benefits.
 Physical benefits like sleeping spots and snack bars hold little value to practitioners of the WFH model.

 Source: PwC’s 2021 US Remote Work Survey

 Businesses can enable better communication across virtual channels to accommodate WFH as part of the Hybrid work model.
 Up to 72% of executives who responded to the PwC survey said they would invest in tools to facilitate better virtual cooperation this year.

 Recruiters and Employers Are Playing a Bigger Role In Employees’ Experience

-In the post-Covid campus recruiting landscape, many executives still believe that managing D&I elements is the responsibility of the HR department.
+In the post-pandemic period campus recruiting environment, many executives still believe that managing D&I elements is the responsibility of the HR department.
 In a Forbes Insights survey of 321 executives in charge of D&I in their company, 65% said the responsibility of implementing policies and programs belongs to HR.
 However, Gen Z candidates might change this preconception very soon.